SherineBrahma/krad-snr/README.md

 <a id="publication"></a>
 | [arXiv](blank) | [citation](#bibtex-citation) |

 Note: The paper is under internal review before journal submission and will be updated soon.
+However, the derivation can also be found in [link](https://depositonce.tu-berlin.de/items/48d2ff18-3ddc-440a-9088-ec86d3f9dc42).

 **Contribution**: Sherine Brahma, Christoph Kolbitsch, and Tobias Schaeffter.